loolooii/Carousel-demo/README.md

 # Carousel-demo
 A basic carousel for demo purposes without using external libraries.

+## How to run:
+Clone this repository and run `node index.js` and go to `localhost:3000`.
+Or just open `/public/index.html` in your browser and it should work.

 Possible improvements:
 * Animations could be added to the slide
 * Add automatic slider